-A killer croc and a sturdy cast headed by Radha Mitchell and Michael Vartan do what’s required in “Rogue,” a competent horror filmed in eye-catching Aussie outback locations.
+A killer croc and a sturdy cast headed by Radha Mitchell and Michael Vartan do what’s required in “Rogue,” a competent horror yarn filmed in eye-catching Aussie outback locations.
 More restrained than his no-holds-barred psychothriller hit “Wolf Creek,” helmer Greg McLean’s sophomore outing wants only to be a good B-grader and succeeds with regular scares and a monster worth the ticket price.
 Bankrolled by the Weinstein Co. via its Dimension shingle, pic’s on-again, off-again U.S. release has been put on hold pending a Down Under road test.
 Creature feature splashed wide into Australian waters Nov.
 8 with solid biz.